apache/mxnet/docs/how_to/multi_devices.md

 172.30.0.171
 ```

-Next if the mxnet folder is accessible by both machines, e.g. on a
+Next, if the mxnet folder is accessible by both machines, e.g. on a
 [network filesystem](https://help.ubuntu.com/lts/serverguide/network-file-system.html),
 then we can run by